onflow/flow/roadmap/state_sync_protocol/state-sync-protocol.md

 Ideally, Access nodes would be able to serve such requests from their own local state to avoid introducing additional traffic and putting excessive load on nodes within the network.
 To do this, they need the ability to maintain an up-to-date copy of the execution state and all transaction data.

-The [Flow DPS](https://github.com/optakt/flow-dps) has been an important first step in this direction, providing a scalable and efficient way to access the history of the Flow execution state.
+The [Flow Data Provisioning Service (DPS)](https://github.com/optakt/flow-dps) has been an important first step in this direction, providing a scalable and efficient way to access the history of the Flow execution state.
 It reads the protocol state by following block proposals via the [`ConsensusFollower`](https://github.com/onflow/flow-go/blob/master/follower/consensus_follower.go) library, and reads the execution-related data from records written to a Google Cloud Storage bucket by an Execution node.
 Going forward, we will want to incorporate this functionality into the Access node itself.

 ## Objective